fvicente/alfersoft.com.ar/_posts/2011-11-14-migrating-gae-blobstore-to-an-hrd-application.md

 Some considerations:

 * We did used these scripts in our very own application, so I can say it works.
 However, I had to edit the original scripts to make them more &#8220;generic&#8221;, remove my database references and names, etc.
 * I will try to describe the steps of the migration, but please don&#8217;t try to do anything before reading the whole article first.
 * This is not by any means intended to be a fully automatic migration, in fact, the steps needs to be manually executed one by one.
 * **The scripts won&#8217;t migrate big files.** We have migrated files up to 40Mb without problems, but if you have files bigger than that, it will probably fail.
 For example we tried a 300Mb file unsuccessfully, the reason is that the file needs to be downloaded from the old app to the new, and there is a 1 minute timeout for the app requests, so if the download takes more than that it will fail.

-##### How does the script works
+### How does the script works

 You will need to put the script in your applications, both the new (HRD) and the old one.
 It basically exposes four URLs and you will need to access two of them from the HRD application.

 By doing this you will download all the blob files from the old application to the new one, the script will create a model that keeps a map between the old and new references.

 The final step is to migrate the old references to the new one in the HRD databases.

-##### Prerequisites
+### Prerequisites

 * All the references to blob files in your models must be of type `blobstore.BlobReferenceProperty`, if not you will need to adjust them first.
 * Migrate the databases from the old app to the new HRD app using the [standard Google migration method](http://code.google.com/appengine/docs/adminconsole/applicationsettings.html#Migrate_from_Master/Slave_to_High_Replication_Datastore "Google App Engine migrate datastore").

-##### Steps
+### Steps

 * Add the URLs to your application

-<pre><pre class="brush: python; title: ; notranslate" title="">
+{% highlight python %}
 def main():
     application = webapp.WSGIApplication(
           [